colepeters/tcpTerminalIcon/README.md

-# cpiTermIcon
+# cpTerminalIcon

 <img src="./512.png" width="256px" alt="Terminal icon">

 ## About
-A custom icon for iTerm (or any terminal application, for that matter).
-Draws influences from the [original iTerm icon](http://www.iterm2.com/images/logo.png), but more closely resembles Yosemite’s own Terminal.app icon.
+A custom icon for any terminal application.
+Draws influences from Yosemite’s own Terminal.app icon, but uses Solarized colours and a `$_` instead of a `>_` for the prompt.

 The <code>icns</code> file includes optimised icons for 512, 256, 128, and 32-pixel, including 2x sizes for Retina displays.